Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Results

 \subsubsection{BNS merger efficiency}

 Given the low NS mass ($\approx 1.33 \ \Msun$), the only way for BNS progenitors to survive to supernova kicks is through CE episodes that shrink the semi-major axis and remove the stellar envelope producing low effective supernova kicks (Section~\ref{sec:snkicks}).
 Therefore, most of the formed BNSs are tight enough to merge within an Hubble time.
-As a consequence, the BNS formation and merger efficiency are remarkably similar (Figure~\ref{fig:meff}).
+As a consequence, the BNS formation and merger efficiency are similar, with the only exception of case $\alpha_{\rm CE}=0.5$ at low metallicity (Fig.~\ref{fig:meff}).

 Since the formation of BNSs passes though at least one CE episode, their merger efficiency significantly depends on $\alpha_\mathrm{CE}$, as already found in other works \cite[see,e. g.][]{VG2018,GiacobboKick,santoliquido2021,broekgaarden2022}.
 The trend of $\eta$ with progenitor's metallicity also depends on the envelope binding energy, which is higher for lower metallicity in our models (Appendix~\ref{app:ebind}).
 For $\alpha_{\rm CE}=0.5$, we find the largest dependence of $\eta$ on progenitor's metallicity: $\eta$ decreases by 4 orders of magnitude from high to low metallicity.
 The formation of BNSs is suppressed at low $Z$ and for $\alpha_\mathrm{CE}\le{}1$, because most CEs end with a premature coalescence.
 Vice versa, for $\alpha_{\rm CE}\ge{}3$, $\eta$ decreases as the metallicity increases, because larger values of $\alpha_{\rm CE}$ combined with lower binding energies produce wider post-CE systems.